egpbos/egpbos.github.io/_posts/2024-01-02-python-array-shape-type-hints.md

 This PEP is literally made for the exact usecase we're talking about here!

 However, it only provides the **very** basic constructs necessary for making this dream a reality.
 With this, someone could define a type of array with explicitly named dimensions and even with explicitly sized dimensions, i.e. a fully specified shape.
 But did someone do this already?
+And if not, what would it take?
+Probably defining the type alone is not enough for `mypy` to be able to check for its usage?
+For editors to parse it and provide useful hints while editing?
+Or is it?
+This is new territory for me.

 I'll be looking into this some more, because it's sure as hell promising!
 The pain that a type like this could prevent...
 Autocompletion and helpful hints inside my editor powered by this, oh man, I can't wait.